Jakelamers64/Portfolio/Resume.md

 - Responsibilities
   - Instruction of SSS1 - SSS3 students in chemistry and mathematics.
   - Rehabilitation of laboratory facilities.
-  - Construction of Cantene facilities.
+  - Construction of Canteen facilities.
   - Volunteer assistant trainer.
   - Vice President of Peer Support Network.